tmuras/moosh/www/commands/index.md

 course-backup
 -------------

 Backup course with provided id.
+By default, logs and grade histories are excluded.

 Example 1: Backup course id=3 into default .mbz file in current directory: